tamnva/R-SWAT/README.md

 ## Quick Start!

 RSWAT is an R package hosted on GitHub (to be submitted to CRAN soon).
-First, you need to install [R](https://cloud.r-project.org/), and [RStudio](https://posit.co/download/rstudio-desktop/) (installing RStudio is recommended, not a MUST) then **run** the following commands **in RStudio**.
+First, you need to install [R](https://cloud.r-project.org/), and [RStudio](https://posit.co/download/rstudio-desktop/) (installing RStudio is recommended, not a MUST) then run the following commands **in RStudio**.
 If you run in R, package vignettes cannot be built, however, this DOES NOT affect the functionalities of RSWAT.

+To run RSWAT, the SWAT/SWAT+ model is required.
+The SWAT/SWAT+ model (executable file) could be obtained from the official [SWAT website](https://swat.tamu.edu/software/).

 ```R
 # First install remotes package if you have not installed